Ricky Byrdsong Memorial Race Against Hate

 In 2020: Different Locations.
 Shared Experience.
 A Community United.

 On Thursday, June 18, Sherialyn Byrdsong; YWCA Evanston/North Shore President/CEO, Karen Singer, the Director of YWCA’s Equity Institute, Tiffany McDowell; and longtime Byrdsong family friend and Assistant Professor of Sociology and Anthropology at Missouri State University, Lyle Q. Foster discussed critical issues challenging our communities.
 Together they discussed parallels between Ricky Byrdsong’s murder in 1999 and today, and imagined action that we might all take to move our country toward greater equity and inclusion.
-View the video recording below:
+View the video recording below and see slide show of those who walked and ran on their own in June as part of the Race Against Hate…in place:

 The Race Supports Our Mission